Question bank

 (i)

-None of the aboveQ-4 "More quickly" is an example of which degree of comparison?
+3. What is the superlative degree?Q-4 "Quickly" is an example of which degree of comparison?

 (i)